pedrojorgeviana/Kaspersky_TDF_ByCountry/EN/scripts/feeds/feeds.info.md

 ---

-## Notas Importantes
+## Important Notes

-1. **Datos Ficticios:**
+1. **Fictitious Data:**
-   - Todas las direcciones IP y datos de registros han sido generados siguiendo convenciones estándar para documentación (por ejemplo, el uso de `203.0.113.0/24` y `198.51.100.0/24` como rangos reservados).
+   - All IP addresses and record data have been generated using standard conventions for documentation purposes (e.g., using `203.0.113.0/24` and `198.51.100.0/24` as reserved ranges).

-2. **Estructura Respetada:**
+2. **Structure Maintained:**
-   - Aunque los datos son ficticios, mantienen la estructura y semántica del feed original.
+   - Although the data is fictitious, it retains the structure and semantics of the original feed.

-3. **Referencias:**
+3. **References:**
-   - Más información sobre el feed puede consultarse en la documentación oficial: [Kaspersky Threat Intelligence - IP Reputation Feed](https://tip.kaspersky.com/Help/TIDF/en-US/IpReputationFeed.htm).
+   - More information about the feed can be found in the official documentation: [Kaspersky Threat Intelligence - IP Reputation Feed](https://tip.kaspersky.com/Help/TIDF/en-US/IpReputationFeed.htm).